-\textbf{Our Solutions.} The challenges for FL in networked scenario and the limitations of existing methods motivate us to investigate the online data selection for FL with limited on-device storage.
-To this end, we design \textbf{ODE}, an online data valuation framework that coordinates networked devices to select and store valuable data samples locally and collaboratively for model training in FL, with the theoretical guarantee for speeding up model convergence and enhancing final model accuracy, simultaneously.
+\textbf{Our Solutions.} To solve the above challenges, we design {\ttfamily ODE}, an online data selection framework that coordinates networked devices to select and store valuable data samples locally and collaboratively in FL, with theoretical guarantees for accelerating model convergence and enhancing inference accuracy, simultaneously.

-In ODE, we first provide theoretical analysis for the impact of an \emph{individual} local data sample on convergence rate and final accuracy of the global model in FL.
-We discover a common term in these two analytical expressions, \emph{i.e.}, $\langle\nabla_wl(w,x,y),\nabla_wF(w)\rangle$ (please refer to Section \ref{section: Impacts of Local Data Samples} for detailed notation definition), which implies that the projection of the local gradient of on-device data to the global gradient is a reasonable metric for data selection in FL.
-As this metric is a deterministic value, we can simply maintain a priority queue for each device to store the valuable data samples.
-Considering the lack of both temporal and spatial information, we also propose an efficient method for clients to approximate this data valuation metric by maintaining a local gradient estimator on each device and a global gradient estimator on the server.
+In {\ttfamily ODE}, we first theoretically analyze the impact of an individual local data sample on the convergence rate and final accuracy of the global model in FL.
+We discover a common dominant term in these two analytical expressions, which can thus be regarded as a reasonable data selection metric in FL.
+Second, considering the lack of temporal and spatial information, we propose an efficient method for clients to approximate this data selection metric by maintaining a local gradient estimator on each device and a global one on the server.